reijer-dev/decompiler-benchmarking/README.md

 have a good idea of what we've done and why.
 In this readme, we focus on technical details.

+# Stake holders
+The primary stakeholders are researchers on the topic of decompilation, especially — but not limited to — those who are interested in decompiling to
+C. We expect that researchers will want to use our platform to test decompilers and compare them.
+We also expect researchers to want to be able to expand the platform with things like new tests, by extending test cases in the sources, using additional compilers, and testing on a whole multitude of decompilers.
+Secondary stakeholders are decompiler developers.
+They will probably use it to compare their new versions to their old ones to see if they've improved,
+and we expect them to compare their own newest to their competitors'.
+They may also be interested in expanding the platform, either for their own internal use or to make claims on their own work in relation to others' works.
+We expect our stakeholders to know their trade and thus being more than able to understand our source code and expand it where wanted.

 # Hard requirements

 ### The producer